Amourspirit/python-ooouno-ex/ex/auto/calc/odev_show_sheet/README.md

 # Show Sheet

-Example of opening a spreadsheet and inputting a password to unlock sheet.
+Example of opening a spreadsheet and inputting a password (foobar) to unlock sheet.

+Also demonstrates how to create input password dialog and message dialog.

 This demo uses [OOO Development Tools](https://python-ooo-dev-tools.readthedocs.io/en/latest/) (ODEV).

 See [source code](./start.py)

 ## Automate

+A message box is display once the document has been processed asking if you want to close the document.

 The following command will run automation that opens Calc document and ask for password.